EdgyGuy19/IMAGI/README.md

 ### Help Output

-Run `grader help` to see all commands, options and how each command works.
+Run `imagi help` to see all commands, options and how each command works.

 ## API Integration